Beliefs and principles: creative feedback, good process, and transformative cohorts

 • Transgress, thoughtfully

-In live storytelling and stand-up comedy, material that is too tame or too safe leaves an audience yawning.
-But on the other hand, material that’s too outrageous can come off insensitive, tasteless, tone-deaf, or offensive.
-But when material makes an audience slightly uncomfortable, surprises them, takes them off guard, makes them nervous but not horrified — that’s the golden opportunity for enlarging minds and hearts.
-Discovering the “right” amount of transgressive is another valuable function of cohort feedback, which can preview the audience’s reaction.
+In live storytelling and stand-up comedy, material that is too safe leaves an audience yawning.
+But material that’s too outrageous can come off as tasteless, tone-deaf, or offensive.
+But when material makes an audience nervous but not horrified — that’s the sweet spot for enlarging minds and hearts.
+Discovering the “right” amount of transgressive is another valuable cohort function — previewing an audience’s reaction.

 Further reading: feedback, creative partnerships, workshops, & more